Back to Chemistry calculators

 Boiling-point elevation, freezing-point depression and osmotic pressure

-Enter a solute mass, molar mass, van’t Hoff factor and solvent data to compute molality, ΔTb, ΔTf and π, or switch to molar-mass mode to infer an unknown M from an experiment.
-A classic classroom exercise is to compare a 1.0 m non-electrolyte with an ideal NaCl solution (i ≈ 2) and see how doubling the number of dissolved particles roughly doubles the colligative effects.
+Enter solute mass, molar mass, van’t Hoff factor, and solvent data to compute molality, ΔTb, ΔTf, and π.
+You can also switch to molar-mass mode to estimate an unknown M from measurements.
+A useful class exercise is comparing a 1.0 m non-electrolyte with an ideal NaCl case (i ≈ 2).

 How to use (3 steps)